ACWA Conference & Expo: Attendee Registration Terms & Conditions

 • Your attendance and participation in the Event is completely voluntary, and that you are attending and participating in the Event of your own free will and volition.
 It is your responsibility to ascertain any health conditions you may have that may make it inadvisable for you to participate in the Event or any Event related activity.

-All Terms & Conditions are subject to change.
+All terms and conditions are subject to change.

 Suggested Resources